Gross National Happiness: Towards Buddhist Economics

 Most religions state that humanity's nature is good.
 As we might say, our kind is kind.
 Buddhism explains that there is no real independently existing self that is either good or bad.
 Our selfish motives are based on an illusionary belief in an independent self, separating ourselves from others.
 We do have selfish traits, they may even dominate us, but they can be removed by practice.
 And since we are so connected to the world, since there is no disconnected self, the practice of compassion is most effective.

 Several modern scientific disciplines, such as biology, psychology and medical science, have started to study the effects of empathy on the human mind, body, health and relationships.
 Not surprisingly, they have ascertained that compassion is of tremendous help to our well being.
-A compassionate frame of mind has a positive effect on our mental and physical health, as well as on our social life, while the lack of empathy has been found to cause or aggravate serious social, psychological and even physical disorders.
+A compassionate frame of mind has a positive effect on our mental and physical health, as well as on our social life, while the lack of empathy has been found to cause or aggravate serious social, psychological and even physical disorders.[19]
+Altruism has also been found to be more efficient than market exchange in spheres such as health care and education.[20]

 The classical economic model takes a similar shortsighted view that people are naturally motivated by maximizing profits and utility.
-As economist Stanislav Menchikov observes
+As economist Stanislav Menchikov observes[21]:

 The standard, neoclassical model is actually in conflict with human nature.
 It does not reflect prevailing patterns of human behavior. [..]
 If you look around carefully, you will see that most people are not really maximizers, but instead what you might call ‘satisfyers’: they want to satisfy their needs, and that means being in equilibrium with oneself, with other people, with society and with nature.
 This is reflected in families, where people spent most of their time, and where relations are mostly based on altruism and compassion.
 So most of our lifetime we are actually altruists and compassionate”.

 So compassion is definitely something that we can and need to develop.
 But what does that mean for our economy?
 First, we should recognize that even though compassion is a desirable state of mind, there may well remain a role for competitive practices.
-As the Dalai Lama says, competition can be beneficial if it encourages us to be the best in order to serve others.
+As the Dalai Lama says, competition can be beneficial if it encourages us to be the best in order to serve others.[22]
+Tibetan Buddhist monks for whom compassion is the heart practice, know a variety of competitive events, including heated public debates, which help to sharpen the mind.
+So while compassion is the motivating factor, competition can be a means to achieve the goal.

 Faith in the Market